Omnicell (NASDAQ:OMCL) PT Raised to $142.00 at Craig Hallum

-Omnicell (NASDAQ:OMCL) had its price target upped by Craig Hallum from $100.00 to $142.00 in a research note published on Thursday morning, The Fly reports.
-They currently have a buy rating on the stock.
+Omnicell (NASDAQ:OMCL) had its price target boosted by Craig Hallum from $100.00 to $142.00 in a research note published on Thursday, The Fly reports.
+The brokerage currently has a buy rating on the stock.

-OMCL has been the topic of a number of other reports.
-Berenberg Bank initiated coverage on Omnicell in a research report on Tuesday, December 8th.
-They set a buy rating on the stock.
-Benchmark boosted their target price on Omnicell from $100.00 to $125.00 and gave the stock a buy rating in a research report on Wednesday, December 9th.
-Cantor Fitzgerald lowered Omnicell from an overweight rating to a neutral rating and set a $95.00 price target on the stock. in a research report on Thursday, December 3rd.
+Several other research analysts have also recently weighed in on OMCL.
+Berenberg Bank started coverage on Omnicell in a research report on Tuesday, December 8th.
+They set a buy rating for the company.
+Cantor Fitzgerald cut Omnicell from an overweight rating to a neutral rating and set a $95.00 price objective for the company. in a research report on Thursday, December 3rd.
 They noted that the move was a valuation call.
-Wells Fargo & Company upped their price target on Omnicell from $74.00 to $84.00 and gave the company an equal weight rating in a research report on Wednesday, October 28th.
-Finally, Piper Sandler upped their price target on Omnicell from $70.00 to $86.00 and gave the company a neutral rating in a research report on Wednesday, October 28th.
-Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-The stock presently has a consensus rating of Buy and a consensus price target of $103.14.
+Wells Fargo & Company increased their price target on Omnicell from $74.00 to $84.00 and gave the company an equal weight rating in a research report on Wednesday, October 28th.
+Piper Sandler increased their price target on Omnicell from $70.00 to $86.00 and gave the company a neutral rating in a research report on Wednesday, October 28th.
+Finally, Benchmark increased their price target on Omnicell from $100.00 to $125.00 and gave the company a buy rating in a research report on Wednesday, December 9th.
+Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and a consensus price target of $103.14.

 Omnicell, Inc, together with its subsidiaries, provides medication management automation solutions and adherence tools for healthcare systems and pharmacies worldwide.
 The company offers central pharmacy automation solutions, including automated storage and retrieval systems, such as XR2 Automated Central Pharmacy System, a building block of autonomous pharmacy vision; IV compounding robots and workflow management systems; inventory management software; and controlled substance management systems.